framesurge/perseus/docs/next/en-US/what-is-perseus.md

 # What is Perseus?

+Perseus is a framework for building extremely fast web apps in Rust, with a focus on the state of your app, enabling dynamic server-side state generation, request-time state alteration, time or logic-based state revalidation, and even freezing your entire app's state and thawing it later!

-If you're familiar with [NextJS](https://nextjs.org), Perseus is that for Wasm.
+To most people though, none of that will make any sense, and that's the reason these docs exist!
+If you're familiar with [NextJS](https://nextjs.org), Perseus is like that for Rust.
 If you're familiar with [SvelteKit](https://kit.svelte.dev), it's that for [Sycamore](https://github.com/sycamore-rs/sycamore).
+If you're still scratching your head, read on!

-If none of that makes any sense, this is the section for you!
-If you're not in the mood for a lecture, there's a TL;DR at the bottom of this page!
+*Note: If you're not in the mood for a lecture, there's a TL;DR at the bottom of this page!*

 ### Rust web development